TIBCOSoftware/TCSTK-custom-form-app-plugin/README.md

 # TIBCO Cloud™ Starters Toolkit -- Custom Form App Plugin

-This app can be used to create a seperate Angular Elements Application to add custom form applications to a Cloud Starter.
+This app can be used to create a seperate Angular Elements Application to add custom form applications to a TIBCO Cloud™ Starter.

 The app can be used to display a component in the place of a form:

 interface:

 @Input(): data:any - the data object passed to the form component from Cloud Starter App
-@Output(): formSubmitted - the event raised by the form component containing output data
+@Output(): formSubmitted - event raised by the form component containing output data from the form

 1) Create the form app plugin:

-- You can use schematics to create a new action/creator/casedata form component
+- You can use the the [TIBCO Cloud™ Starters Toolkit -- Component Schematics](https://github.com/TIBCOSoftware/TCSTK-component-schematics) to create a new action/creator/casedata form component

 *OR* you can manually create form components by: